 Last week, the United Kingdom (UK) and Singapore agreed to establish a UK-Singapore Financial Dialogue, which aims to deepen financial and economic cooperation between the two countries.
 In addition to the dialogue, the two countries also expressed their support for the establishment of a private sector forum to promote the development of the offshore renminbi market.
 Effective 1 March, the People's Bank of China (PBOC) removed interest rate ceilings on foreign currency deposits in the Shanghai Free Trade Zone.

 The Singapore branch of Bank of China (BOC) last week priced its debut renminbi-denominated bond amounting to CNH3 billion via two tranches: a 2-year CNH2 billion bond and a 5-year CNH1 billion bond with coupon rates of 3.3% and 5.0%, respectively.
 Meanwhile, Gemdale (Asia) Investment also priced a CNH750 million 3-year bond at a yield of 6.875% in Hong Kong, China.

-Government bond yields rose for most tenors in the PRC; Hong Kong, China; Indonesia; the Republic of Korea; Malaysia; the Philippines; Singapore; Thailand; and Viet Nam last week.
-Yield spreads between 2- and 10-year tenors widened in Hong Kong, China; the Republic of Korea; the Philippines; Singapore; and Viet Nam, while spreads narrowed in the PRC, Indonesia, Malaysia, and Thailand.
+Government bond yields fell last week for most tenors in the PRC; Hong Kong, China; the Republic of Korea; Malaysia; the Philippines; and Singapore, and rose for most tenors in Indonesia and Viet Nam.
+Yield movements were mixed in Thailand.
+Yield spreads between 2- and 10-year maturities widened in the Philippines, while spreads narrowed in most other emerging East Asian markets.